simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

-* Adding the complement strand does almost nothing for the accuracy, but requires substantially more memory and compute time, as multiple indicies must be loaded and used up, and all candidate complement indicies must be compared against each other.
+* Adding the complement strand does almost nothing for the accuracy, but requires substantially more memory and compute time, as multiple indices must be loaded and used up, and all candidate complement indices must be compared against each other.
 Because of this and the typically higher skip/stay rates for complement strands, we will use the template strand only for the rest of this post;
-* Since we are simply assigning starting bins at this point, any assignments within the bin size are equally accurate; here, all of the reads were correctly assigned to the starting bin.
+* Since we are simply assigning starting bins at this point, any assignments within the bin size are equally accurate; here, all of the reads were correctly assigned to the starting bin or the neighbouring one.
 * The newer 6mer data gives slightly better results; part of this is likely because we are using the same $$d$$, so a dmer for the k=6 data corresponds to seed longer by one